gromacs/gromacs/docs/user-guide/cutoff-schemes.rst

 precision for normal atomistic simulations constraints cause a drift somewhere around 0.0001 kJ/mol/ns per particle, so it doesn't make sense to go much lower.)
-Details on how the buffer size is chosen can be found in the reference below and in the Reference Manual.
+Details on how the buffer size is chosen can be found in the reference below and in the `reference manual`_.

+.. _reference manual: gmx-manual-parent-dir_

 For constant-energy (NVE) simulations, the buffer size will be inferred from the temperature that corresponds to the velocities